simonedeldeo/pytorch-sepconv/README.md

 ## To Prepare Training Dataset
 Two input frames and one output frame are in a folder and the input frames should be named as frame0.png, frame2.png and the output frame should be named as frame1.png.
 You can name each folder freely.

 The training dataset is not provided.
-We prepared training dataset from cropping [UCF101 dataset](http://crcv.ucf.edu/data/UCF101.php).
+We prepared training dataset by cropping [UCF101 dataset](http://crcv.ucf.edu/data/UCF101.php).
 When creating training dataset, we measured Optical Flow of each frame to balance the motion magnitude of whole dataset.

 An example of train dataset is in [db](./db) folder.